Documentation

 Overview ¶

-Package dorm is the Go ORM for data lakes.
+Package lakeorm is the Go ORM for data lakes.
 Typed structs are the schema contract; validation happens at the application boundary; writes go directly to the target Iceberg or Delta table via Spark Connect — no bronze landing zone by default.

 Entry points: